NexusNation/Documentation/Guides/Jailbreak.md

 **Assisting the Warden**

 As a Guard, your sole purpose is to assist the Warden in keeping the Prisoners under control and ensuring the round goes as planned, this means that you need to stay with the Warden at all times unless told otherwise or have sufficient reason to ask and be granted the permission to leave the Warden.
-For example, you could ask the Warden to pursue a Prisoner that you've seen run away.
+For example, you could leave to pursue a Prisoner that you've seen run away, given you have announced your action.

 **Freedays**
 The term 'Freedays' describes a day in which no Guards can give any commands to the Prisoners, and the sole purpose is for the Prisoners to explore the map, play games and enjoy themselves.
 The only times a Guard is permitted to kill a Prisoner during a Freeday is if a Prisoner is rushing you or has a gun and show no intention of surrendering said gun.